msssk/jsbp/codecon.md

 * Do not use the global value `NaN` with comparison operators: use the `isNaN` function (comparisons with `NaN` always evaluate to false)
 * Always pass the radix parameter to `parseInt` (prior to ES5 `parseInt` would auto-detect the radix with potentially surprising results)
 * Do not use nested ternary operators (creates potentially confusing code)
-* Only use `label` to mark the start of loops or switches
 * Avoid fallthrough behavior of switch statements
 * Do not use ES5 strict mode globally (it may break 3rd-party libraries, such as Dojo)
 * Avoid deeply nested functions (nesting beyond about 4 levels deep becomes difficult to understand and reason about)